 Vomiting blood (hematemesis) refers to significant amounts of blood in your vomit.
-Small streaks or flecks of blood in material you spit up or cough up isn't usually considered vomiting blood.
+Small streaks or flecks of blood in material you spit up may come from the teeth, mouth or throat and isn't usually considered vomiting blood.
 Blood in vomit may be bright red, or it may appear black or dark brown like coffee grounds.

 Call 911 or emergency medical assistance

-Call 911 if vomiting blood causes signs and symptoms of shock, such as:
+Call 911 if vomiting blood causes signs and symptoms of severe blood loss or shock, such as:

 - Rapid, shallow breathing